-Hannah Riley: You’re listening to the Hookup, with Hannah Riley on Triple J. We’re talking about open relationships and after meeting an open couple at a bar, Jamie and his girlfriend Sam have decided to start opening their relationship.
-It’s helped them explore their sexuality and brought them closer together but, they’ve still got some questions on how to make it all work.
+Hannah Riley: You’re listening to the Hookup with Hannah Riley on Triple J. We’re talking about open relationships, and after meeting an open couple at a bar, Jamie and his girlfriend Sam have decided to start opening their physical relationship.
+It’s helped them explore their sexuality and brought them closer together, but they’ve still got some questions on how to make it all work.

-What was the first time you guys enacted on your new open relationship?
+What was the first time you guys enacted your new open relationship?

-Jamie: Probably the first time was when we went to a gay warehouse, club thing in Melbourne and it was our first time we’ve ever gone to such an event that’s openly just, insane to the queer community, at least for the first time I’ve ever been to one like such thing.
-Sam and I, we were looking at each other the whole time because people were advancing on us.
-There were the kissing booths where you could just stand up and see who comes up and wants to kiss you and Sam and I were just like … we kind of agree that we’ll have some fun and talk about it later and then yeah, we just kind of nodded together and then we just like, “Let’s go have some fun.”
+Jamie: Probably the first time was when we went to a gay warehouse, club thing in Melbourne, and it was the first time we’ve ever gone to such an event that’s openly just insane to the queer community, at least for the first time I’ve ever been to one like such thing.
+Sam and I were looking at each other the whole time because people were advancing toward us.
+There were the kissing booths where you could just stand up and see who comes up and wants to kiss you, and Sam and I were just like … we kind of agree that we’ll have some fun and talk about it later, and then yeah, we just kind of nodded together and then we just like, “Let’s go have some fun.”

 Hannah Riley: How did the rest of the night go?

 Jamie: It was absolutely amazing.
-I honestly, I can’t explain it other than it was like a massive amount of freedom and still having that amazing, loving human to come home to, you know?
-When we came home that night, we snuggled up together and it was just like everything was so rock solid and cemented, it was just, it’s really hard to explain.
+I honestly can’t explain it other than it was like a massive amount of freedom and still having that amazing, loving human to come home to, you know?
+When we came home that night, we snuggled up together, and it was just like everything was so rock solid and cemented; it was just, it’s really hard to explain.
 I’m sorry, I’m getting a bit teary.
 It’s just really, really nice to have such a connection.

 Hannah Riley: Is that your only rule?

 Jamie: At the moment, that’s the only rule.
-Like I said, it’s still so brand new, we haven’t actually been able to cross a boundary that we didn’t know was there or certain rules haven’t been put in place because we aren’t aware of the rules that need to be put in place.
+As I said, it’s still so brand new; we haven’t actually been able to cross a boundary that we didn’t know was there, or certain rules haven’t been put in place because we aren’t aware of the rules that need to be put in place.
 Any information would be a great help.

 Hannah Riley: Are there any particular questions that you’d like to ask?

-Jamie: One thing is, jealousy.
+Jamie: One thing is jealousy.
 It hasn’t come up.
-It’s so weird to say but it’s like tally/scoring.
+It’s so weird to say, but it’s like tallying/scoring.
 For example, if Sam’s gone out and had sex with … not sex … whatever she’s done with five other people and I only go out with one or vice versa, how does the opposing party fight that jealousy or something like that?

-He raised an interesting issue in that, when there is quite an imbalance in the amount of sex that each partner’s having, it can definitely lead to jealousy.
-One of the things I recommend is, you need to revisit how it’s all working on a regular basis because what I see a lot of couples doing is, they have one conversation such as, “Okay, let’s open the relationship.
+He raised an interesting issue in that when there is quite an imbalance in the amount of sex that each partner has.
+It can definitely lead to jealousy.
+One of the things I recommend is you need to revisit how it’s all working on a regular basis because what I see a lot of couples doing is they have one conversation such as, “Okay, let’s open the relationship.
 These are the rules.
 Great.
 Let’s go for it.”
 Then they never revisit the conversation again.
-What happens over time is, people change.
+What happens over time is people change.
 Circumstances change.
-If you’re not revisiting what the ground rules are or even checking in with each other as to how it’s working, things can really get off the track.
+If you’re not revisiting what the ground rules are or even checking in with each other as to how it’s working, things can really get off track.

 Hannah Riley: When it comes to jealousy, do you think there’s such a thing as healthy versus unhealthy jealousy because it’s kind of got to be inevitable in open relationships right?